betaglot/plantabeta/docs/dev/Pedagogy.md

 ### VideoLabelling

-Fundamental BetaUnit of Plantbeta is between HoleCloses... after the StartHole which is preceded by CacheMoto
+Fundamental BetaUnit of Plantbeta is between HoleCloses... after the StartHole which is preceded by CacheMove

 Parse into events